 So you’ve decided you don’t want a matchy-matchy living room set, you prefer the look that professional designers frequently use - pulling together different and unique furniture pieces to create a fabulously decorated room.
 This technique can be used to create rooms as varied as eclectic modern, shabby chic and comfy cottage style.

 Spend time searching for examples of designer living rooms to get ideas.
 While it can be more work than buying a pre-styled matching living room sets, don’t get intimidated by the idea.
 By keeping a few tips and techniques in mind, you can create a beautiful and interesting custom room that you will LOVE spending time in.

-First look at the size, shape and scale of the seating pieces.
-Different styles in furniture can work well together in the same room, but the scale need to be similar.
-Look at seat height, seat depth and back height; all need to be similar scale for a cohesive look.
+Consistent scale – First look at the size, shape and scale of the seating pieces.
+Different styles in furniture can work well together in the same room, but the scale needs to be similar.
+Look at seat height, seat depth and back height; all need to be a similar scale for a cohesive look.
 Similarly, consider volume -- you don’t want to pair an oversized or overstuffed armchair with a petite dainty settee.
 Tables don’t have to match but should be similar heights.

-If you are mixing two different styles, make sure they are integrated throughout the room.
+Mix thoroughly – If you are mixing two different styles, make sure they are integrated throughout the room.
 You wouldn’t want a room that is one side country-cottage and the other side transitional – the stark contrast would be alarming.
-However these elements when integrated thoroughly in the room can be eclectic and interesting.
+However, these elements when integrated thoroughly in the room can be eclectic and interesting.